 Tim is a member of the CBI's Education and Children's Services Panel, and is a regular contributor to written and social media in the education sphere.

-Jodi Mastronardi is Senior Vice President for Strategic Operations & Managed Schools for EdisonLearning, a leading international educational services provider with nearly a generation of experience creating effective and sustainable solutions to raise student achievement.
+Natalie Williams is Chief of Staff for EdisonLearning, a leading international educational services provider with nearly a generation of experience creating effective and sustainable solutions to raise student achievement.
 In this role, she is responsible for developing and implementing the company’s growth strategy, and for securing and maintaining the organization’s strategic alliances.
 In particular, Natalie manages EdisonLearning’s alliance with Magic Johnson Enterprises, and oversees the activities of Friends of Magic as a part of the corporate and community engagement initiative for the national network of Magic Johnson Bridgescape Academies